Dr. Justin "Jay" Miller, Chair

 What goes beyond these formal posts, are the “informal” impacts that Dalton has had on his peers.
 Through his advocacy efforts, he has served as an example for people in and from juvenile systems to find their voice and strategically share their stories.
 In this advocacy role, Dalton exhibits an uncanny ability to connect with other system-involved youth.
 Dalton has amazing insight into issues that plague young people, which has allowed him to be well-respected among his peers, and has brought a wealth of knowledge to practitioners, policy makers, researchers, and other advocates.”

-Chelsea has been a board members since 2012.
+Adria has been a board member since 2017.

 Michelle Kilgore, Department of Mental Health/Intellectual Disabilities